 Monica organized multiple meetings to help the young man become reacquainted with his family.
 Eventually, he moved in with his great aunt, who adopted him in January 2019 shortly after his 16th birthday.
 Monica offered critical support throughout the process, requesting that a kinship worker be assigned to his case, sharing adoption resources and answering questions.

-We are grateful for Wendy’s Wonderful Kids recruiters and supervisors who work every day to find adoptive homes for children waiting in North America’s foster systems.
+We are grateful for Wendy’s Wonderful Kids recruiters and supervisors who work every day to find permanent homes for children waiting in North America’s foster systems.